ALUMNUS GARY RUSTAD, ’00, NAMED NEW GEORGIA-CUMBERLAND CONFERENCE PRESIDENT

 UNIVERSITY UNVEILS RENOVATION PLANS FOR LIBRARY EXTERIOR

-When Southern’s Bietz Center for Student Life opens in 2020, its newness and architectural detail will stand in contrast to the 50-year-old façade of its nearest neighbor, McKee Library.
+When Southern’s Bietz Center for Student Life opens in spring 2021, its newness and architectural detail will stand in contrast to the 50-year-old façade of its nearest neighbor, McKee Library.
 Thanks to a significant corporate gift received over the summer, plans for an ambitious $500,000 facelift have begun to move forward.
 Improvements will help modernize the library’s exterior while also adding much-needed interior square footage.

 Several major projects to update the library’s interior have been completed in recent years, but the outside—specifically the portico—is immediately distinguishable as part of a bygone era.
 Aside from a desire to modernize the aesthetics for one of campus’ most highly used and centrally located facilities, administrators believe this project brings two practical benefits to students frequenting McKee Library: increased seating and natural sunlight.